D15 · Premium Landed

 Most projects here are overlay-and-balustrade refurbishments rather than structural rebuilds.
 Treads are commonly replaced with engineered timber or fresh stone, balustrades switched to powder-coated metal or laminated glass, and LED lighting integrated under treads or along handrails.
 Width constraints are sometimes binding because older designs were narrower than current preferences.

-Premium-standard mid-band pricing, S$22,000–S$38,000, depending on material selection.
+Premium-standard scope, depending on material selection.
 Solid timber or premium stone tread replacement is the most common upgrade, with frameless glass balustrades adding another layer of premium spec.
+We scope each staircase after a free site assessment.

 A detached home off Siglap Lane replaced its 1985 timber staircase finish with engineered oak treads and frameless glass balustrades, retaining the original concrete structure underneath.
 16 days on-site.